Auriko vs OpenRouter: which LLM gateway should you use?

 - Tiered pricing.
 Rates shift based on context length, so the rate on the pricing page may not apply to a specific request.

-OpenRouter's default provider routing prioritizes price among stable providers.
+OpenRouter's provider-routing docs describe default routing as price-weighted load balancing across eligible providers with recent-outage filtering.
 Auriko maintains a cost model built by ex-quant traders that tracks provider pricing, per-provider cache mechanics, and usage patterns from request metadata (token counts and context length, not prompts or content).
-It computes expected cost per provider per request and selects the lowest-cost provider for the actual workload after accounting for pricing, cache behavior, and usage patterns.
+It computes expected cost per provider per request and selects the lowest-cost eligible provider for the actual workload after accounting for pricing, cache behavior, and usage patterns.

 For multi-turn conversations, the engine models cache economics across the full conversation.
 A provider that charges a write premium but offers deep read discounts can be cheaper over 10 turns than one with lower single-request rates.